Tom O'Hare

 Tom O'Hare (born 1943 in Mayobridge, County Down) is a former Irish sportsperson.
 He played Gaelic football with his local clubs Mayobridge and Clonduff and was a member of the Down senior inter-county team from the 1960s until the 1970s.
 O'Hare won an All-Ireland winners' medal with Down in 1968, scoring two points from 45s.
-O'Hare was recognised as one of the best defenders ever to play the game.
 He is currently a trustee and president of his club Mayobridge.
 O'Hare was named on Mícheál Ó Muircheartaigh's team of his life, which was published in the Sunday Independent.

+Tom married Eileen Kelly from neighbouring Clonduff and they had 6 children Cathy Padraig John Thomas Bridgeen and Joseph.